 The Scout Group will be in the charge of a Group Scoutmaster (GSM) and each section of the group will have a Section Leader (or Scoutmaster) with Assistants.

 This will consist of all the registered scouters (section leaders) in the group and this council will, under the guidance of the Group Scoutmaster, deal with all matters affecting the training of the group.

 The Group Council is responsible for determining what requirements are necessary to carry out its duties, and the views of the Group Council are put to the Group Auxiliary Committee by the Group Scoutmaster.

 The Auxiliary Committee

 The Group Auxiliary Committee consists of a Chairperson, Treasurer, Secretary, representatives of the Sponsoring Authority (if any) and parents, supporters, and friends of the group.
 The main function of this committee is to support the Group Scoutmaster to efficiently run the group.
 The committee’s main task is the raising of finance for equipment and normal running costs of the group.

 Uniformed, warranted leaders (including Group Scoutmaster) do not take on the roles of officials on the Auxiliary Committee.
 They may, subject to the group’s own desires, sit on the Auxiliary Committee, but should not take an active part and should be acting in an advisory capacity only.

 To put a halt to any hint of a conflict of interest, parents who are also scouters in the group may not sit on the Auxiliary Committee in any capacity.
-For more information, be sure to read our Introduction to Traditional Scouting document.
+For more information, be sure to read our Introduction to Traditional Scouting PDF.